What is patellar luxation?

 Your dog will initially have to undergo a standard period of 6-week rest, usually involving cage restriction at home, combined with a limited lead exercise programme prescribed by your orthopaedic surgeon.

-At Fitzpatrick Referrals, we will provide you with a support team to include mobility slings as required as well as further advise on physiotherapy and hydrotherapy options all of which can be provided on an out-patient basis through our rehabilitation service.
+At Fitzpatrick Referrals, we will provide you with a support team to include mobility slings as required as well as further advice on physiotherapy and hydrotherapy options all of which can be provided on an out-patient basis through our rehabilitation service.
 During your initial appointment, one of our chartered physiotherapists will assess your dog and design a programme specific for rehabilitation of degenerative myelopathy and will also advise you of how often appointments are required.

 Following a 6-week post-op reassessment with your orthopaedic surgeon and providing your dog is making good progress there is no reason why he/she cannot enjoy the same exercise as before surgery.